One of the first well intentioned pieces of advice that is passed on to women who develop UTIs is that cranberry juice helps cystitis.

 Looking at this from a common-sense point of view, why would anyone feed the bacteria that were causing their problem?
 Think of the bacteria that attack the bladder and urinary tract as violent hooligans who are smashing up the street causing a lot of pain and suffering...
 Who’d feed them, and who’d give them a comfortable environment to replicate in?
 A better thing to do would be handcuff them and flush them down the loo.
 That’s what D-Mannose does with bacteria.

 We are often asked whether cranberry juice is helpful.
 One of our satisfied and well informed customers forwarded this unsolicited letter to us.
 She had originally sent it to a UK magazine:

 You probably recall my concerns raised about the lack of any scientific evidence supporting the health claim made by Ocean Spray with regard to cranberry juice.
-Well on Monday 24th January 2011, the Radio 4 consumer affairs programme You and Yours (at 12 noon) highlighted this.
-Basically, European scientists have spent the last 4 years looking into the health claims made by many manufacturers on their packaging as a result of the European Nutrition and Health Claim Regulation which came out in 2007.
+Well on Monday 24th January 2011, the Radio 4 consumer affairs programme You and Yours highlighted this.
+European scientists have spent the last 4 years investigating the health claims made by many manufacturers on their packaging as a result of the European Nutrition and Health Claim Regulation introduced in 2007.
 80% of the assessed health claims have been rejected or disproved by the European Food Safety Authority (EFSA).
 This includes health claims made by Ocean Spray.